Eli Crane: Foreign policy

 In 2023, Crane was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 In 2023, Crane voted to cut off all military aid to Ukraine.
 That same year, he was among 98 Republicans to vote for a ban on cluster munitions to Ukraine.
+In 2026, Crane introduced an amendment to the National Defense Authorization Act that would have blocked Department of Defense funding from going to Ukraine; the amendment failed by a 76-350 vote.

 Crane voted to provide Israel with support following the 2023 Hamas attack on Israel.

 In a 2025 House subcommittee hearing on U.S. national security featuring "a panel of mostly hawkish experts", Crane quoted John Quincy Adams, saying "The United States have no business in making conquests, nor in aspiring to any kind of empire."
 Crane added, "Does it concern you guys that we're $36 trillion in debt, (with an) annual deficit of $2 trillion as we sit here and talk about the United States' global involvement?
 Do any of you guys wonder when that tipping point is going to be?"

+In March 2026, after the second Trump administration launched the 2026 Iran war, Crane said "I'm really, really hopeful this doesn't turn into a boots-on-the-ground situation.
+My biggest concern this whole time is that this would turn into another long Middle Eastern war.
+Though I don't want to try and take away any of the president's ability to carry out this operation, I know a lot of our supporters and a lot of members of Congress are very concerned."
+In June 2026, he voted against a war powers resolution that would have limited the war in Iran until congressional authorization for it was obtained.